 Gooding London 2020 Passion of a Lifetime Sale

 Gooding & Company revealed the 16 the automobiles comprising the company’s first-ever London sale, “Passion of a Lifetime,” at Somerset House in central London

-on 1 April 2020 postponed.
+on 1 April 2020 postponed until 5 September 2020.
 These stunning cars hail from one of the world’s most revered private collections and represent the culmination of decades of research, dedication, and a meticulous commitment to bring together the most coveted and valuable examples of European sports and racing automobiles of the 20th century.
 Joining the auction stage will be celebrated auctioneer Charlie Ross, who brings his charismatic British charm to every Gooding & Company auction event.